dichev/toolbox/README.md

 })().catch(console.error).then(() => console.log('done'))
 ```
-If you use the Program tool you could wrap them there:
+If you use the Program tool, you could wrap them there:
 ```javascript
 #!/usr/bin/env node
 'use strict';